Drzhivago264/Inference_Portal/README.md

     #if you want to enable postgres on start up use this command
     sudo systemctl enable postgresql

-You dont need this for now but, I am building a better RAG for users' memory with pgvectorscale.
-To begin this, you must ensure that you have Postgres 16 installed (14 or 15 can also work) and then install pgvector scale like this:
+Next you have to install pgvectorscale.
+To begin this, you must ensure that you have Postgres 16 installed (14 or 15 can also work) and then install pgvector scale like this (pgvectorscale also provides a docker but it is 4GB for a postgres so we can cut cost by building from source):

     sudo apt-get install make gcc pkg-config clang postgresql-server-dev-16 libssl-dev libclang-dev